Location (Khalid song): Background

 While talking about the song in an interview with Pigeons & Planes, Khalid expressed his passion of the song's beat:

 "Location" is a song that came to me out of nowhere.
 From the first time I heard the beat play, the words flew out.
 Hearing the chords instantly took me the first stage of a relationship.
 Young love, man.
 It’s a crazy thing.
 I first started making music in the winter of 2015 so this is one of my most developed songs so far."

+Sheet music for the song "Location" shows the key of C♯ Minor and a tempo of 80 beats per minute.

 Music video

 The song's accompanying music video premiered on September 26, 2016, on Khalid's Vevo account on YouTube and was directed by Alex Di Marco.
-As of March 2023, the music video has over 546 million views.
+As of May 2023, the music video has over 552 million views.